josephgeorgek/jkube_kubernetes_docker_hub/readme.md

 ![Elipse JKube Resource](screenshots/undeploy.png)

+    Debug your Java application inside Kubernetes.
+Apart from these goals, we also have a goal for remote debugging.
+Suppose that you see a bug inside your application that’s running inside Kubernetes and you want to debug its behavior.
+You can simply run our debug goal, which does port forwarding for debugging:

+>mvn k8s:debug

+    Configure your IDE in order to connect to this open port for debugging, as shown in Figure 6:

+ Configuring your IDE to debug application inside Kubernetes.

+    Set a breakpoint in the application code and hit the application endpoint.
+We can see the breakpoint being hit in IDE as shown in Figure 7:

+>: Configuring your IDE to debug an application running inside Kubernetes.

 ## Deploying on Red Hat OpenShift
 [Red Hat OpenShift](https://www.openshift.com/) is Red Hat's official distribution of Kubernetes which empowers developers to innovate and ship faster with the leading hybrid cloud, enterprise container platform.